denysvitali/denvit-blog/content/posts/pmos-k3s-cluster.md

 ##### Missing kernel features

-If you havent't skipped over the "Lessons learned" section, you might have noticed that I mentioned that you should check if your kernel is ready for Docker / Kubernetes / K3s.
+If you haven't skipped over the "Lessons learned" section, you might have noticed that I mentioned that you should check if your kernel is ready for Docker / Kubernetes / K3s.
 We generally take for granted that the kernels shipped with our distributions are ready for using containers and orchestrators, but this is not always the case.

 Specifically, in the case of the `dumpling` kernel (`msm8998`), it seems like the [kernel config](https://gitlab.postmarketos.org/postmarketOS/pmaports/-/blob/master/device/testing/linux-postmarketos-qcom-msm8998/config-postmarketos-qcom-msm8998.aarch64) is missing some key features that are required to run `docker` and `k3s`.